Habshan

 Habshan is an area in the southwestern part of the Emirate of Abu Dhabi in the United Arab Emirates.

+History

 It is currently a major oil and gas field for the Abu Dhabi National Oil Company (ADNOC).
 It contains oil field and camps for oil workers.
 The major part of this region is marked as a Red Zone due to the presence of hydrogen sulphide gas.